autotelik/datashift/README.markdown

 ### Features

-Import and Export ActiveRecord models through .xls or CSV  files, including all associations and with configurable defaults.
+Import and Export ActiveRecord models through .xls or CSV  files, including all associations and setting configurable defaults or over rides.

-Export all data or simply generate a sample template with headers only.
+Generate a sample template with headers only.

+Export template and populate with model data

 Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby.